 What are analysts’ reports and why might I need them?

-Also known as brokers’ reports or research reports, these kinds of documents from financial institutions such as RBS, Crédit Suisse, Morgan Stanley, etc. provide expert analysis on company and industry performance.
+Also known as brokers’ reports or research reports, these kinds of documents from financial institutions such as Deutsche Bank, Crédit Suisse, JP Morgan, etc. provide expert analysis on company and industry performance.

-MIRC’s most comprehensive source for analysts’ reports is Thomson One.
-In addition to providing comprehensive company financials for listed companies and a growing number of private firms, it also allows you to search across thousands of reports from a wide range of banks and brokerage houses.
+MIRC’s most comprehensive source for analysts’ reports is Capital IQ.
+In addition to providing comprehensive company financials for listed companies worldwide and a growing number of private firms, it also allows you to search across thousands of reports from a wide range of banks and brokerage houses.

-- From the Thomson One homepage, type the company name into the main search box and select from the options presented.
+- From the Capital IQ homepage, type the company name into the search box and load the company profile (tearsheet).